Using the Public Computers

 - Microsoft Office 2013 (Word, PowerPoint, Excel and Publisher)

 Patrons may not install software on the public computer stations.
+Any operations which require administrator access will not work.

 USB access is available on the public computer stations.
 Although we cannot guarantee that every device will work, Windows 7 should recognize most digital cameras, flash drives, and other storage media.
 For your convenience, a USB extension cable is provided on the counter top at each station (if you cannot find the cable, please ask for assistance).